dogecoinfoundation/foundation.dogecoin.com/content/announcements/2022-02-24-update-ross.md

 to create a sustainable transition for his role in the Dogecoin project.

 With this in mind, Ross has been instrumental in the re-establishment of the Dogecoin Foundation in 2021.
-The Foundation has been set-up to ensure that Dogecoin prospers into the future through a diverse ecosystem of projects and teams, working in collaboration toward making Dogecoin a long-term sustainable cryptocurrency.
+The Foundation has been set up to ensure that Dogecoin prospers into the future through a diverse ecosystem of projects and teams, working in collaboration toward making Dogecoin a long-term sustainable cryptocurrency.